bediger4000/alien_words/README.md

 and so on.

-You get one lexically less than relationship of characters between any pair of adjacent words.
-You can't assume an immediate, parent-child relationship.
+You get one lexically less than relationship of characters between any pair of adjacent words, but you can't assume an immediate, parent-child relationship.

 You might also get letters where you can't determine a lexical less than relationship.
 Consider a sorted list of words `['ab', 'ac', 'bae', 'bc']`.
-You can tell that 'a' < 'b' when comparing "ac" and "bce", but "bce" has an 'e' character that can't be compared to anything.
+You can tell that 'a' < 'b' when comparing "ac" and "bce".
-"bce" is the longest word in the sorted list.
+The word "bce" has an 'e' character that can't be compared to anything, since "bce" is the longest word in the sorted list and 'e' only occurs there.

 Unless the sorted word list is chosen carefully, you will at best get a [topological sort](https://www.johndcook.com/blog/2023/03/27/topological-sort/)